This guide is dedicated to the new Cloudiway archive migration product. If you wish to use this new version, please contact us.

 Navigate to Matters.

-Open the matter of the user, click on EXPORTS, verify the export status.
+Open the matter of the user, click on EXPORTS, and verify the export status.

 Cloudiway provides an extensive knowledge base with many resources, including common error messages, video guides, and downloads.